 The Battle of Cut Knife Hill (1885)

 During the 1870s and 1880s, relations between the Canadian government and Indigenous Peoples deteriorated and became increasingly strained.
 First Nations faced unkept treaty promises and were weakened by a dwindling bison population upon which they depended for food.
 The Métis, feeling neglected and ignored by the federal government, sought recognition for land titles.
-Within this context a rebellion broke out in 1885 and thousands of Canadian soldiers and militia men were swiftly dispatched to the prairies.
+Many communities began to resist within this context and in response thousands of Canadian soldiers and militia men were swiftly dispatched to the prairies in 1885 by the Canadian government.

 Unease set in when the Cree Poundmaker Band and the Assiniboine – on the verge of famine – came to the fort seeking food rations.
 Fearing conflict and violence, particularly as the some of the Assiniboine had recently murdered two white settlers, locals found protection within the palisade of Fort Battleford.
 Yet, Chief Poundmaker thought it more productive for First Nations to collaborate and negotiate with the Crown, rather than forcefully work against it.
 He hoped that by peacefully speaking to the Indian Agent he would be able to convince the government to honour their treaty obligations.
 The Chief was unsuccessful and some in his party looted a few abandoned homes in desperation as they left and headed west.